 As a rule of thumb, any detailed information that is not immediately needed to make your point can go in an appendix.
 This helps to keep your main text focused but still allows you to include the information you want to include somewhere in your paper.

 An appendix can be used for different types of information, such as:

 - Supplementary results: Research findings are often presented in different ways, but they don’t all need to go in your paper.
 The results most relevant to your research question should always appear in the main text, while less significant results (such as detailed descriptions of your sample or supplemental analyses that do not help answer your main question), can be put in an appendix.

-- Statistical analyses: If you used conducted statistical tests using a software like Stata or R, you may also want to include the outputs of your analysis in an appendix.
+- Statistical analyses: If you conducted statistical tests using software like Stata or R, you may also want to include the outputs of your analysis in an appendix.

 - Further information on surveys or interviews: Written materials or transcripts related to things such as surveys and interviews can also be placed in an appendix.